microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

-# Fsi DREAM Demo in a Box Setup Guide
+# FSI DREAM Demo in a Box Setup Guide
 ## Setup Instructions

+DREAM Demo in a Box (DDiB) can be deployed by partners in their own Azure subscriptions.
+Partners can deploy DDiB in a customer's subscription ONLY through the CAPE process.
+For more information, please connect with your local Data & AI Specialist or CSA/GBB.
 ## Requirements

 * An Azure Account with the ability to create an Azure Synapse Workspace.